anhoej/pbcharts/README.md

 <https://variation.com/normalized-individuals-control-chart/>.
 The I
-prime chart adjusts the control limits to varying subgroup sizes making `pbcharts` useful for a wide range of measurement and count data and a convenient replacement for classic Shewhart control charts.
+prime chart adjusts the control limits to varying subgroup sizes making `pbcharts` useful for a wide range of measurement and count data and a convenient replacement for the classic Shewhart control charts.

 `pbcharts` allows for faceted plots (small multiples) on one categorical variable.